 Madagascar palm plants prefer bright indirect light.
 Direct sunlight can burn the leaves and cause discoloration.
 When kept indoors, place the plant near a south- or east-facing window for optimal lighting.
 If kept outdoors, place it in a shady area that does not receive direct sunlight for long periods of time.

-See also What is Moon Cactus Plant
+See also What is Madagascar Periwinkle Plant

 Fertilizer